View Roberta Lewis's Obituary on BurlingtonFreePress.com and share memories

 Roberta Wallace Richardson Lewis

-Shelburne - Roberta Wallace Richardson Lewis, 92, passed away on Saturday, February 29, 2020, after a long illness.
+Shelburne - Roberta Wallace Richardson Lewis, 92, of Shelburne, VT, passed away on Saturday, February 29, 2020, after a long illness.

 She was born in Shelburne, VT on July 28, 1927, the daughter of George and Roberta (Wallace) Richardson.
 Roberta attended Shelburne schools, graduating from Shelburne High School in 1945.
 She married Roger B. Lewis on December 24, 1946.
 Roberta and Roger were married for 73 years and made many happy memories together.